 A Vermont birth injury lawyer can help you recover the money you’ve lost due to your child’s injury.
 Conditions like cerebral palsy or Erb’s palsy don’t have to define your child’s life if they have the right treatment.
 Compensation can make that a reality.

 For a free legal consultation, call 1-800-222-9529

 Was My Child’s Injury Caused by Malpractice?

 When a medical professional is treating you, they owe what is known as a “standard of care.”
 The standard of care is the level to which someone can be reasonably expected to care for you.
 When a doctor, nurse, hospital, or even equipment manufacturer fails to meet the standard of care, then that is medical negligence, or malpractice.

-Sometimes, a birth injury happens because of a random accident outside of anyone’s control.
-However, birth injuries are often linked to medical malpractice.
+Sometimes, a birth injury happens because of a random accident outside anyone’s control.
+However, medical malpractice is one of the leading birth injury causes.
 A negligent professional, an unsafe hospital, or faulty equipment could be responsible for your child’s injury.

 If you are the victim of medical malpractice, then you can pursue financial compensation for your damages.
 A birth injury lawyer in Vermont can help you recover funds.
 We know what to do to build the best case possible so that you can focus on taking care of your child.